 Educator Resources

-Free, research-backed resources for educators, including teaching guides for AJ’s books, video series on resilience/bullying and LGBTQ+ issues affecting students, as well as toolkits to help librarians advocate for author visits.
+Free, research-backed resources for educators: teaching guides for AJ’s books, video series on resilience, bullying, and LGBTQ issues affecting students, and toolkits to help librarians advocate for author visits at their schools.

 Teaching Guides